 Earning her bachelor of training degree is a youth dream come authentic for Victoria McIntosh.

-It becomes as a Kindergarten scholar, she first concept of turning into a trainer.
+As a Kindergarten scholar, she first concept of becoming a trainer.
 “The trainer walked in, and I thought she’s got stunning shoes.
 That’s it.
 I am going to be an instructor,” says the Anishinaabe grandmother from Sagkeeng First Nation, with a grin.

 Recently, McIntosh offered the toast to her fellow Access grads with self-belief.

-“Keep on studying, in each moment,” she said.
+“Keep on studying in each moment,” she said.
 “My grandmother turned into my best instructor.
-She usually said watch what’s around you, be kind to human beings, and pay interest.”
+She usually said to watch what’s around you, be kind to human beings, and pay interest.”

 In 2017, McIntosh finished her Bachelor of Arts.
-Now she has earned her Bachelor of Education diploma and plans to become a high faculty instructor and pursue a graduate diploma.
+She has earned her Bachelor of Education diploma and plans to become a high-faculty instructor and pursue a graduate diploma.

 Overcoming stereotypes

-Although she knew she became clever, McIntosh constantly remembered how many humans had labeled her with a poor stereotype.
+Although she knew she had become clever, McIntosh constantly remembered how many humans had labeled her with a poor stereotype.
 “They instructed me I was by no means going to amount to something and that I might die younger with plenty of children.
 I had to get away from that to reduce the toxicity of my lifestyle and get healthy.
-It’s critical to have Indigenous teachers, so youngsters can connect to a person like them and might recognize them.
-When I percentage my story, college students frequently inform me their relative tells the same tales.
+Having Indigenous teachers is critical so youngsters can connect to someone like them and might recognize them.
+When I share my story, college students frequently tell me their relative tells the same tales.
 If you don’t know who you’re, wherein are you going?” she asks.

 “Young humans are going to pay attention to my story.
-I will talk about it, how I don’t forget seeing my grandmother on the alternative aspect of the river and knowing I could not cross domestic.
-I am open to share, to the sharing circle, to feeling safe.
+I will talk about how I don’t forget seeing my grandmother on the alternative aspect of the river and knowing I could not cross domestic.
+I am open to sharing, to the sharing circleandand to feeling safe.

 “I have a story to inform.
 I will go for my master’s.
 I said to myself, why no longer?”